pydio/pydio-doc-admin-guide/1_quick_start/3_sharing_features.md

 ## Sharing with Public links

 You can share files or folders using a public link.
-To create a public link choose the folder/file that you want to share and right click on it a menu will appear click on **Share** then you will have a menu popping:
+To create a public link, choose the folder/file that you want to share and right click on it: a menu appears.
+Click on **Share**, it opens a configuration popup:

 Click on **Enable Public Links** to enable them.